getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Proposal**

 The number of rows aggregated can be reduced by restricting the maximum time range we query over.
 We should validate the timestamp range such that it does not exceed a 24-hour period.
-This would satify every organization which ingests fewer than 1 billion replay-segments every 90 days.
+This would satisfy every organization which ingests fewer than 1 billion replay-segments every 90 days.

 **Drawbacks**